• Skip to primary navigation

 If the word “art” scares you a little, then the good news is that becoming a great baker doesn’t hinge on being able to create intricate edible roses or being able to write out a message on a cake in perfect cursive.

-However, becoming a great baker does hinge on having the right ingredients in stock and knowing how to use them.
-How do you know which ingredients are pantry staples that you need to have on hand?
+However, becoming a great baker does hinge on having the right kitchen pantry staples and knowing how to use them.
+How do you know which ingredients are the staples that you need to have on hand?
 That’s where today’s post comes in.

-After getting the idea that many people don’t know what essential baking ingredients to keep in stock, I decided it was time to create a list of baking essentials that every baker needs to have in their pantry at all times.
+After getting the idea that many people don’t know what simple baking ingredients to keep in stock, I decided it was time to create a well-stocked pantry list for beginners and seasoned bakers to have in their pantry at all times.

-It took a little doing, but I’m excited to share this list with you today because I just know that it will help you know which pantry staples you need to have at the ready…and which ones you don’t!
+It took a little doing, but I’m excited to share this list with you today because I just know that it will help you know which kitchen pantry staples you need to have at the ready...and which ones you don’t!
+Add these items to your shopping list.

 For example, some recipes call for baking soda, and some call for baking powder.
 Do you really need to have both in your baking pantry?
 Check out the list below to find out what you really need to have on hand – and (by elimination) what you don’t.